Seteco/Somorrostro/Configuration.md

 http port listen backlog|100|The port backlog.
 Check `man 2 listen`. port|19999|The port to listen for web clients. ip version|any|Can be `any` to attempt opening both IPv4 and IPv6 ports, `ipv4` to attempt only IPv4, `ipv6` to attempt only IPv6.
 If the port cannot be opened, netdata will refuse to run. bind socket to IP|`*`|The IP address to listen to.
 This can be an IPv4 or an IPv6 address.
-The default will bind to all IP addresses. disconnect idle web clients after seconds|60|The time in seconds to disconnect web clients after being totally idle. enable web responses gzip compression|yes|When set to `yes`, netdata web responses will be GZIP compressed, if the web client accepts such responses.
+The default will bind to all IP addresses.
+It is interesting that, in the current kernels, using the value `::1`, although netdata will request IPv6, it exposes netdata to local processes using either IPv4 or IPv6, while the value `127.0.0.1` exposes netdata to local processes using IPv4 only. disconnect idle web clients after seconds|60|The time in seconds to disconnect web clients after being totally idle. enable web responses gzip compression|yes|When set to `yes`, netdata web responses will be GZIP compressed, if the web client accepts such responses.